 Viva Zapata! covers the last ten years in the life of real-life Mexican leader Emiliano Zapata.
 While not entirely accurate, the film does a terrific job of conveying the essence of a man riddled with contradictions — a revolutionary who wasn’t interested in politics, a mild-mannered farmer who believed of violence as a means to an end.

-It all began in late 1940s, when director Elia Kazan (A Streetcar Named Desire) became obsessed with making a film about Zapata.
+It all began in the late 1940s, when director Elia Kazan (On the Waterfront) became obsessed with making a film about Zapata.
 Kazan asked author John Steinbeck to write the final draft, rightly thinking that Steinbeck’s fictional agrarian hero Tom Joad (The Grapes of Wrath) had many things in common with the legendary Mexican folk hero.
 After 20th Century Fox mogul Darryl F. Zanuck agreed to finance the project, Kazan and Zanuck set out to find the perfect actor to play the titular character.

 Initially, the thought of seeing a white dude from Nebraska play a Mexican farmer seemed odd.
-Brando’s brownface makeup does take some getting used to.
+Brando’s brown face makeup does take some getting used to.
 I’m sure it would be especially difficult for younger viewers to accept this politically incorrect casting.
-But as I tell my nephews, “It isn’t that we old fogies condone this sort of thing, it is that we are better at contextual analysis.”
-Anyhow, while I did find him a bit actorish in places (I could see the wheels turning), I thought Brando’s work had flashes of brilliance.
+Anyhow, while I did find him a bit actorish in places (sometimes I could see the wheels turning), I thought Brando’s work had flashes of brilliance.

 As one might expect, Mexican actor Anthony Quinn’s performance as Zapata’s hot-headed brother has aged better than Brando’s — Quinn walked away with an Oscar for his outstanding characterization.
 The fine work by Brando, Quinn and the supporting cast, coupled with Joseph MacDonald’s (Pinky) lyrical camera work and Alex North’s (Spartacus) spirited music score, create a memorable viewing experience.